Reggie & Dro

 Texas Hemp Farming Act

-Legalized hemp and hemp-derived products in Texas with 0.3% Delta-9 THC limit.
+Legalized hemp and hemp-derived products in Texas with 0.3% Delta-9 THC limit by dry weight.

 SB 3failed